 Email marketers check the email sending process by double authentication protocols.
 Professional email marketers make it a point to include authentication processes whilst sending the mail to increase the delivery ratio and credibility of your emails.

 The three chief protocols are :

 Having these two role accounts is a best practice and a requirement by some internet service providers.
-They are used to receive abuse complaints so you should check them regularly and resolve all the issues as soon as possible.
+They are used to receiving abuse complaints so check them regularly and resolve all the issues as soon as possible.